-Notre Dame of Mount Carmel in Cedar Knolls, New Jersey, has over 2,000 church members using Flocknote and many ministries who use it on a regular basis.
+Notre Dame of Mount Carmel in Cedar Knolls, New Jersey has over 2,000 church members signed up on Flocknote, as well as many ministries who use it on a regular basis.

 “We love Flocknote, it’s so great,” said Communications Staff Member Cristina Folan.
 “The biggest blessing [of Flocknote] is communicating within ministries.”

 Cristina said Flocknote is a lifeline for their ministries — such as Extraordinary Ministers of Holy Communion (EMHCs).
 With five church services a weekend and eight EMHCs needed at each one, this ministry requires a lot of planning and communication.
 In the past, they had to publish a roster and volunteers had to find a substitute by going down the roster and calling each name to see if they could substitute for them.
 This cumbersome process discouraged a lot of people from volunteering.